kniranjankumar/pre_2024_website/_posts/2020-11-16-productivity.md

 ---
 layout: post
-title: Lessons in productivity
+title: Productivity hacks for graduate students
 date: 2020-11-16 11:12:00-0400
-description: How to stay productive working from home
+description: Becoming productive one tomato at a time
 ---
-Coming soon
+Coming Soon